GaloisInc/grift/README.md

 - rv64uf
 - rv32ud
 - rv64ud
+- rv32uc
+- rv64uc

-We also now provide a command-line optiont to select a RISC-V architecture variant.
-Not every combination is possible -- legal ones begin with "RV32" or "RV64" and end in "I", "IM", "IMA", "IMAF", or "IMAFD".
+We also now provide a command-line option to select a RISC-V architecture variant.
+Not every combination is possible -- legal ones begin with "RV32" or "RV64" and end in "I", "IM", "IMA", "IMAF", "G", or "GC".

-Coming soon: support for the C (compressed) extension.
+We also support the --inst-coverage=OPCODE command-line option for testing coverage of a particular instruction, based on that instruction's semantic if/then/else branching structure.
+This type of coverage analysis is flexible enough to accomodate most kinds of coverage, not necessarily based purely on the semantics of the instruction in question.
+However, this would require a bit of hand-coding because we do not support an option in grift-sim to specify exactly what kind of coverage to keep track of.
+This is an area of active development, and we are open to suggestions on this.

 Other information
 ===